The CIRCLE command is used to create circle objects in AutoCAD. This command is included in the DRAW command group.

 A. Method Options

-If you activate the command from the Ribbon Panel or the Menu Bar, you can directly select the desired method.
-To do this, click drop-down menu below the Circle command icon.
-A list of circle creation methods will appear, as shown in the image below:
+If you activate the command from the Ribbon Panel or Menu Bar, you can directly select the desired method by clicking the drop-down menu below the Circle icon.

-But, if you activate the command from the command line, you have to select the method options from the command line.
+But, if you activate the command from the command line, you must select the method from the command-line options.

 Click here if you don’t know how to select options from the command line.

-This is a method for draw a circle by specifying a center point and radius value for circle.
-This is the default method for creating a circle.
+This method creates a circle by specifying its center point and radius value.
+It is the default method for creating circles in AutoCAD.

 - Specify center point for circle